MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 ## Prepare to move known folders on existing devices

-We recommend that you upgrade to the latest available build before you deploy to decrease deployment issues.
+We recommend that you upgrade to the latest available build before you deploy.
 Known Folder Move doesn't work for users syncing OneDrive files in SharePoint Server.

 To check eligibility on existing devices, data volume, and item counts as you decide on a rollout plan, and to later monitor progress of the rollout, use the Known Folder Move PowerShell script.